-Applications for admission into a AIBI Higher Education program is simple and quick and can be completed online via the AIBI HE’s website apply now.
-Alternatively, you can apply by completing our Application form on paper.
-When submitting your application (online or paper), please ensure to also submit your support documents.
-For details of support documents, refer to the How to Apply section on the website.
+Applications for admission into a AIBI Higher Education (AIBI HE) program is simple and quick.
+You can complete your application via the AIBI HE’s online application.
+When submitting your application, please ensure to also submit your support documents.
+For details of support documents, refer to the How to Apply section of this website.

 Students seeking admission into AIBI Higher Education programs will need to demonstrate the required academic requirements.
 The complete list of our entry requirements for both domestic and international students can be found at here.